July 1, 2021

 Fireworks, cookouts, freedom, and family and friends — sounds like a great way to celebrate America’s birthday.
 However, with the celebrations comes responsibility.
 There are a number of potential accidents that could occur during or after the Fourth of July parties, such as car and firework accidents.
 Whether you’re relaxing in the backyard or enjoying a local parade, remember to follow these safety tips for the Fourth of July.

 If your family and friends have had a lot to drink, take the keys.
 Drunk driving and fireworks accidents make the Fourth of July one of the deadliest days of the year.
-According to the Insurance Institute for Highway Safety, approximately 40% of all highway deaths between 2007 and 2011 were caused by drunk driving over the Fourth of July weekend.
-It’s never worth it to risk lives — take the keys.
+According to the National Highway Traffic Safety Administration, 1,339 drivers were killed in motor vehicle traffic crashes over the Fourth of July weekend from 2015 to 2019.
+Of the 1,339 fatalities, approximately 38% were caused by drunk driving.
+It’s never worth it to risk lives — if your guests plan to drink, make a plan in advance to coordinate a sober ride home.
 If you don’t and your guest causes harm to himself or another, you may be liable under Social Host Liability laws.

 During a cookout, there are a number of potential hazards that could harm a child.
 Grills become very hot and children are curious — always keep them away from the grilling area.
-If you and your children are spending most of the day in the sun, remember to liberally apply sunscreen.
+If you and your children are spending most of the day outdoors, on the water, or by the pool, remember to liberally apply sunscreen, set water safety rules, and supervise.
 Finally, never leave children unattended with sparklers or small consumer fireworks.
 While sparklers are generally considered safe, they still become very hot and can cause burns.